The Department of Counselor Education offers a 48-credit hour program (16 courses) leading to the Master of Arts in Rehabilitation Counseling.

 On July 1, 2017, the Council for Rehabilitation Education (CORE), the accrediting body of this rehabilitation counseling program, merged with the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP will now have the responsibility for the review of rehabilitation counselor education graduate programs.
 Find out more information at Counselor Education’s accreditation, licensures, and credentialing.

-Rehabilitation counselors are employed in settings such as the Department of Veterans Affairs, community and rehabilitation programs, hospitals, state/federal systems of vocational rehabilitation, social security administration, private business and industry, insurance companies, substance abuse programs, and training and evaluation centers.
+Rehabilitation counselors are employed in settings such as state vocational rehabilitation agencies, the Department of Veterans Affairs, hospitals and schools, insurance companies, mental health agencies, community rehabilitation programs, social security administration, private business and industry, behavioral health agencies including substance abuse programs and training and evaluation centers, state/federal systems of vocational rehabilitation, and training and evaluation centers.

 The Rehabilitation Counseling program at Northeastern Illinois University is committed to improving the lives of persons with disabilities by providing qualified professional rehabilitation counselors (Certified Rehabilitation Counselors—CRCs) trained in the current best practices of rehabilitation services to work in public and private agencies serving a diverse state and nation.